JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Martin J. St. George - JetBlue Airways Corp.

 Hi, Joe.
 It's Marty.
 I'll make two comments.
-First of all, obviously, when United made that comment, they have the benefit of having someone there who knew both contracts but we actually don't have that benefit.
-So, I don't think anyone walked in immediately and thought we have a major deficit.
+First of all, obviously, when United made that comment, they had the benefit of having someone there who knew both contracts, which, we actually don't have that benefit.
+So I don't think anyone walked in immediately and thought we have a major deficit.

 The second thing I'll say is, we absolutely see our program as being relatively undeveloped versus a lot of our competitors.
 TrueBlue itself is really only about five years or six years old.
-I think the benefits that we've seen from moving over to Barclays and the incredible growth rate we've seen from them I think is indicative of the fact that it's not a mature program.
+I think the benefits that we've seen from moving over to Barclays and the incredible growth rate we've seen from them, I think is indicative of the fact that it's not a mature program.
 I think that we see that as a great opportunity for us.

 Joseph DeNardi - Stifel, Nicolaus & Co., Inc.